 The impact of the family component on management and governance of your business is often underestimated, and the ability to remain competitive and continue to build a legacy for future generations can be compromised.

 There are seven key areas where the family business component will impact on your decision making.
-These are: Family and Business Governance, Succession and Next Generation Management, Wealth Preservation and Enhancement, Philanthropy, Exit Strategies, Growth and Assurance.
+These are: Family and Business Governance, Succession and Next Generation, Wealth Preservation, Philanthropy, Exit Strategies, Growth and Assurance.

 Over the next few months, we’ll be sharing our insights with you around the topics KPMG member firms see many family businesses tackle through a series of fictional case studies based on the Sages Family Business.